atomiv/atomiv.github.io/_pages/about.md

                     <div>
                         <h5>Petar Zečević</h5>
                         <h6>Software Engineer</h6>
-                        <p>Jelena is a passionate Frontend Developer with a background in design.
-She develops web enterprise applications with Angular and designs WordPress themes for content websites.
-She uses Bootstrap and SASS to create custom designs.
-She enjoys working with various technologies in order to deliver.</p>
+                        <p>Petar is a Software Engineer with experience in developing mobile Android applications, internet of things embedded programming, REST API and big data with Apache Spark.
+He is interested in data mining algorithms, internet of things and performance optimisation.
+Petar joined Atomiv to share his experiences on big data processing and to help teams to setup systems which would enable them to extract useful information from data which is collected from clients.</p>
                         <div>
                             <i class="fab fa-linkedin"></i>
                             <i class="fab fa-xing"></i>